 Comment 14: Extended Data Figure 4C -related to 4D?

-Answer:
+Answer: We have corrected this mistake.

 Comment 15: effect of ZCCH7C-overexpression was not observed in AID-deficient B-cells.
 What is the reason for AID-dependency of these effects?

 Answer; ZCCHC7 over expression significantly changes gene expression in DHL cells (Fig. X).
 This includes genes that affect transcription and secondary DNA structures.
 Not only does cell cycle progression and gene expression change in ZCCHC7 overexpressing cells, it is also possible that there is increase ssDNA in ZCCHC7 oe cells.
 Consistent with this observation, alteration of the RNA surveillance pathway or rRNA biogenesis pathway have been related with secondary DNA structure (non B DNA structure) stabilization.
 These are targets of AID and it is possible that AID hypermutates these regions and induce cellular apoptosis.
 AID over expression often induces cell death.